JoeMurray/de.systopia.campaign/USERDOC.md

 ### Providing a campaign hierarchy

-Creating the possibility for parent and child campaigns adapting the user interface for creating and viewing existing campaigns (e.g. a hierarchical „tree view“ and possibilities for filtering creating functions that simplify campaign management (such as copying complete campaigns including subsequent campaigns and adapting campaign dates)
+Creating the possibility for parent and child campaigns
+#### adapting the user interface for creating and viewing existing campaigns (e.g. a hierarchical "tree view" and possibilities for filtering
+#### creating functions that simplify campaign management (such as copying complete campaigns including subsequent campaigns and adapting campaign dates)

 ### Adding campaign fields and functions

-Fields/function for adding categorized costs (such as postal fees, printing costs...) function to calculate the overall costs of of a single campaign and it's child campaigns/actions
+#### Fields/function for adding categorized costs (such as postal fees, printing costs...)
+#### function to calculate the overall costs of of a single campaign and it's child campaigns/actions

 ## Installation
 Please refer to the [Installation Guide](https://github.com/systopia/de.systopia.campaign/blob/master/README.md)